chadloomis/example-code-faculty-directory/readme.md

 This package contains all the basic code that is needed to add a simple Faculty Directory to your site.
 This code is intended to be added to an existing implementation or the starter package, which includes standard OU code skeleton files, such as common.xsl and other shared XSL files.
 This solution, while created for faculty, could also function as a directory for generic profiles or staff listings.

+OU are not held responsible for your misuse, and no support other than pointing out where to find their own solutions will be provided

 ## Overview

 The Faculty Directory code provided in this package provides a simple, XSL-based solution that allows for easy creation and maintenance of a faculty directory, consisting of a number of profile pages and a listing page that aggregates the information from each individual profile page into a consolidated list.
 This solution ensures the profiles all follow a standard layout that remains consistent across each profile and pulls them together as a whole.
 In addition, this makes it possible to easily grab important information for display on a listing page.